The Holodomor as Genocide

 ~ The Historiography of Genocide, by Dan Stone.
 Palgrave Macmillan.
 2010.

-Full length documentary film that utilizes the latest archival evidence, academic commentary and eyewitness accounts to affirm the Holodomor as genocide.
-Winner of 12 US and international awards
+Full length documentary film based on the latest archival evidence, with academic commentary and eyewitness accounts to affirm the Holodomor as genocide.
+Winner of 12 US and international awards.
+Purchase.